Taldrain/sopic/README.md

 # Installation

-After a clone of the repository

-`poetry install`
+`pip install sopic`

 # How to use

-Initialise a `MainWindow` with a station object, child of the `Station` class.
+Initialise `MainWindow` with a station object, child of the `Station` class.

-In your station class you can set some parameters and define your list of steps.
+In your station class you can define the steps in a DAG and settings for the runs.

-You can also define a settings dialog when initializing the `MainWindow`.

-Check the examples directory (eg: `poetry run python examples/00_basic.py`)

 # Keybinds

-### Exit the station
+- `Ctrl-Q`: exit the station
-Ctrl-Q

-### Settings
-**Ctrl-P**

-DIsplay the settings dialog.
-The configuration is saved.
-The settings can be reset to the default configuration set in the station class.

-### Step selection
-**Ctrl-T**

-Allow to enable/disable steps.
-The configuration is not saved.

-### Log and settings layout
-**Ctrl-B**

-Display settings and log window
+- `Ctrl-P`: display the settings dialog, when available
+- `Ctrl-B`: display the logs

 # Definitions

 A step is the smallest component, a class invoked at the start of the station.
-A method from this object will be called to start the step.
-The step has then access to data from previous steps, if they provided it, and global settings of the station.
+The `start` method from this object will be called to start the step.
+The step has then access to data from previous steps, if they provided it, settings and current run info.
-After being called, the step has to notify the station of the tests passed or not.
+After being called the step can either returns `self.OK()` or `self.KO()` to notify the station if the step has passed or not.
+These two methods take a parameters to select the next step.

 A station is a group of steps.
-It's also defined as a class and will store the default settings, station configuration and the steps.
+The steps are defined in a Direct Acyclic Graph.

-A run is the term used to define the "list" of steps from the first to the last, as defined in the station class.
-So a station will perform multiple runs.
-Each one composed of multiple steps.
+A run is the succession of the steps.
+A run can either Pass or Fail.
+A station will perform multiple runs.

 # Features